RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> [25] "reqcomp"      "reqorg"       "industry"
 ```

-We can examine the class of the vectors that make-up a data frame by specifying the column name.
+We can examine the class of the vectors, i.e. the columns, that make-up a data frame by specifying the column name.

 ```r